Operators

 data-availability-type

 The data availability type to use for submitting batches to the L1.
-Valid options: calldata, blobs.
+Valid options: calldata, blobs, and auto.
 The default value is calldata.

 --data-availability-type=<value>